 A Special Case Resource that is enrolled must also be accepted by the NYISO before the enrollment is effective.
 Once accepted, a Special Case Resource is a "New Special Case Resource" if it is enrolled in a Mitigated Capacity Zone (a) from the date of the ICAP Spot Market Auction into which it is first offered, to the calendar date immediately preceding the date of the ICAP Spot Market Auction twelve (12) months after the initial ICAP Spot Market Auction into which the Special Case Resource was offered, and at any other time (b) beginning on the date of the ICAP Spot Market Auction into which it is offered if, prior to such ICAP Spot Market Auction, the Special Case Resource is not offered in (x) a Capacity market auction or (y) as a Resource in a Bilateral Transaction certified by both parties, provided it was an eligible Resource for such auction or Bilateral Transaction, at any point within the immediately preceding twelve (12) consecutive months, and at any time after being accepted by the NYISO as Special Case Resource.
-A New Special Case Resource located in a Mitigated Capacity Zone, except New York City, shall be exempt from the Offer Floor if it was enrolled with the ISO as a Special Case Resource for any month within the Capability Year that includes March 31 in an ICAP Demand Curve Reset Filing Year in which the ISO proposes a New Capacity Zone that includes the location of the New Special Case Resource (e.g., any month in the 2012/13 Capability Year for the 2013 Demand Curve Reset Filing Year.)
+A New Special Case Resource located in a Mitigated Capacity Zone, except New York City, shall be exempt from the Offer Floor if it was enrolled with the ISO as a Special Case Resource for any month within the Capability Year that includes March 31 in an ICAP Demand Curve Reset Filing Year in which the ISO proposes a New Capacity Zone that includes the location of the New Special Case Resource (e.g., any month in the 2012/13 Capability Year, for Special Case Resources in the New capacity Zone that was proposed in the 2013 Demand Curve Reset Filing Year.)

 New Special Case Resources are eligible Resources only in the ICAP Spot Market Auction; UCAP from New Special Case Resource may not be used to cover UCAP offered in a Capability Period Auction, Monthly Auction, or through a Bilateral Transaction.
-If a New Special Case Resource is included in UCAP certified for a Capability Period Auction or Monthly Auction sale, or through a Bilateral Transaction certified by both parties to the transaction, the amount of UCAP attributable to the New Special Case Resource will constitute a shortfall.
+If a New Special Case Resource is included in UCAP certified for a Capability Period Auction or http://icap.nyiso.com/ucap/public/evt\calendar\display.do

+Monthly Auction sale, or through a Bilateral Transaction certified by both parties to the transaction, the amount of UCAP attributable to the New Special Case Resource will constitute a shortfall.